-English ;
+English

-Humanities or Social Sciences ;
+Humanities or Social Sciences

-Inorganic Chemistry ;
+Inorganic Chemistry

 Organic Chemistry8 hours

 Biochemistry

-Physics ;
+Physics

-General Biology ;
+General Biology 8 hours

 Advanced Biology8 hours

-63 semester hour
+63 semester hours

 All courses must be completed with a minimum grade of C.

 GRADUATE PROGRAM PREPARATION

 Students should discuss prospective graduate school aspirations with their adviser as early as possible in their degree program.
 Different graduate programs at FMU or at other institutions may have specific prerequisites that need to be included in the undergraduate plan of study.